pycom/pycom-micropython-sigfox/libloragw/readme.md

 ### 2.4. loragw_com ###

-This module contains the functions to access the LoRa concentrator register array through the USB interface:
+This module contains the functions to access the LoRa concentrator register array through the USB/UART interface:

 * lgw_com_r to read one byte
 * lgw_com_w to write one byte